-Growing up on a 1300-acre family farm in Edmonton, Kentucky, the Young brothers, Martin and Kenney heard plenty of raucous R&B and deep, soulful blues courtesy of Fred and Richard's mother, who listened to powerhouse radio station WLAC late at night.
+With no other country, rock or blues band quite like them, it's no surprise that the history of The Kentucky Headhunters is as deeply rooted as their music.
+Growing up on a 1300-acre family farm in Edmonton, Kentucky, the Young brothers (Richard and Fred), cousins Greg Martin and Anthony Kenney heard plenty of raucous R&B and deep, soulful blues courtesy of Fred and Richard's mother, who listened to powerhouse radio station WLAC late at night.
 "She was a real hip white girl," Richard says.
 "She was a huge influence on us."
 Their father loved big band jazz, Benny Goodman, Tommy Dorsey and Sarah Vaughan.
 "Music in our home was a mixture, unlike what most farm kids heard."
 Part of their musical upbringing included their friendship with three African-American families who lived and worked on nearby farms.
 The boys heard gospel and blues, both sung by their neighbors in the fields and blasting out of their radios.
-They were reared on Howlin' Wolf and Muddy Waters (the name Headhunters was a nickname given to Waters and Jimmy Rogers when they came into a club ready to take on all comers).
+They were reared on Howlin' Wolf and Muddy Waters (the name Headhunters was a nickname given to Waters and Jimmy Rogers at the start of their careers, when they came into a club ready to take on all comers).
 "All of these things taught us the blues," says Richard.